Motivic stable cohomotopy and unimodular rows: Introduction

-The group law introduced by van der Kallen is an algebraic analogue of Borsuk's construction of \emph{cohomotopy groups}.
+\paragraph*{Stable cohomotopy.} The group law introduced by van der Kallen is an algebraic analogue of Borsuk's construction of \emph{cohomotopy groups}.
 Let $X$ be a CW-complex.
 If $n$ is an integer and if $X$ is “small” relative to $n$—technically, we assume that the dimension $d$ of $X$ satisfies $d\leqslant 2n-2$—, then Borsuk equips the set $[X,\Sr^{n}]$ of homotopy classes of continuous maps from $X$ to the $n$-sphere $\Sr^n$ with the structure of an abelian group denoted by $\pi^n(X)$, see \cite{Bor}.
 Roughly speaking, given continuous maps $f,g:X\rightarrow\Sr^n$, Borsuk lifts them into a map to the wedge sum $\Sr^n\vee\Sr^n$ and composes with the fold map $\Sr^n\vee\Sr^n\rightarrow\Sr^n$ to obtain a map $X\rightarrow\Sr^n$ which is by definition the sum of $f$ and $g$: in particular, it is easy to see that this group structure is functorial in $X$.

-\begin{rema} Here, $2n-2$ should be thought of as $2(n-1)$ and $n-1$ as the connectedness of $\Sr^n$: more generally, if $Y$ is a pointed space that is $m$-connected, then Borsuk's construction yields a group structure on $[X,Y]$ for any CW-complex $X$ of dimension $d\leqslant 2m$ which is functorial in $X$ \emph{and} $Y$ in an obvious sense. \end{rema}
+\begin{rema} Here, $2n-2$ should be thought of as $2(n-1)$ and $n-1$ as the connectedness of $\Sr^n$: more generally, if $Y$ is a pointed space that is $m$-connected, then Borsuk's construction yields a group structure on $[X,Y]$ for any CW-complex $X$ of dimension $d\leqslant 2m$ which is functorial in $X$ \emph{and} $Y$. \end{rema}

-If $A$ is an algebra over a field $k$, then unimodular rows of length $n$ with values in $A$ may be interpreted as $k$-morphisms from $\Spec A$ to $\A^n\setminus 0$.
-Similarly, if $X$ is a finite CW-complex $d$, then unimodular rows of length $n$ with values in the ring $\Cr(X)$ of real valued continuous functions on $X$ may be viewed as continuous maps $X\rightarrow\R^n\setminus\{0\}$.
+\paragraph*{The topological comparison theorem.} If $A$ is an algebra over a field $k$, then unimodular rows of length $n$ with values in $A$ may be interpreted as $k$-morphisms from $\Spec A$ to $\A_k^n\setminus 0=\A^n\setminus 0$.
+Similarly, if $X$ is a finite CW-complex of dimension $d$, then unimodular rows of length $n$ with values in the ring $\Cr(X)$ of real valued continuous functions on $X$ may be viewed as continuous maps $X\rightarrow\R^n\setminus\{0\}$.
 Composing with the standard homotopy equivalence $\R^n\setminus\{0\}\rightarrow\Sr^{n-1}$ allows one to think about unimodular rows with values in $\Cr(X)$ in terms of the cohomotopy group $\pi^{n-1}(X)$.
 It is easy to see that elements of the same orbit under the action of $\Er_n(\Cr(X))$ induce continuous maps $X\rightarrow\Sr^{n-1}$ which are homotopic, thus producing a map It is then known that the ring $\Cr(X)$ is of stable dimension $d$ by work of Vaserstein \cite{LNV}, so that the source and the target of the map $\Phi$ both have a natural group structure if $d\leqslant 2n-4$ following van der Kallen and Borsuk respectively and in fact:

 \begin{theor}[ {\cite[Theorem 7.7]{vandK}}] If $X$ is a finite CW-complex of dimension $d\leqslant 2n-4$, then the map $\Phi:\Um_n(\mathrm{C}(X))/\Er_n(\mathrm{C}(X))\rightarrow\pi^{n-1}(X)$ is a group isomorphism. \end{theor}